camunda/camunda-docs-static/get-started/content/dmn11/drg.md

 # Switch from Decision Table to DRD

 Open the *Dish* decision table from the previous step.
-Click on the button "Show DRD" to see the Decision Requirements Diagram (DRD).
+Click on the button "View DRD" to see the Decision Requirements Diagram (DRD).
 It contains a single decision with the name *Dish*.

 {{< img src="../img/modeler-drd-step1.png" >}}